masarif-id/portfolio/README.md

 ### 3. Environment Variables

-Create a `.env.local` file in the root directory and add the following environment variables:
+Create a `.env` file in the root directory and add the following environment variables:

 ```env
 # Spotify API Configuration